-Superslims packs in general were viewed as more appealing than other pack styles as they were described as 'fancy', 'pretty', 'classy' and 'youthful'.
-They were considered unusual which made them stand out from other packs, which were described as 'dull', 'bulky' and 'boring' in comparison.
+Superslims packs in general were viewed as more appealing than other pack styles as they were described as "fancy", "pretty", "classy" and "youthful".
+They were considered unusual

 They [king-size packs] are not standing out to me as different or nice (Occasional smoker, 15-17).